gavthedev/learning-diary/week20/README.md

 nothing added to commit but untracked files present (use "git add" to track) No coding today, rest day getting ready for an upcomming strong week!
+Sunday: did some warmup on next week's materials - Django